dimaslanjaka/universal-framework/wp-content/plugins/ad-inserter/readme.txt

 *   Insert images, HTML, CSS, Javascript or PHP code
 *   Code generator for banners and placeholders
 *   AdSense code generator
+*   Support to detect, hide or replace blank AdSense blocks
 *   Visual advert editor - create adverts from scratch
 *   Manual insertion: widgets, shortcodes, PHP function call
 *   Sticky (fixed) widgets (sticky sidebar - the sidebar does not move when the page is scrolled)